stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Additionally, Sphinx documentation can be generated from the OpenAPI specification with ``tox -e openapi-doc``.

-The Ceph RESTful OpenAPI specification is dynamically generated from the ``Controllers`` in ``controllers/`` directory.
+The Stone RESTful OpenAPI specification is dynamically generated from the ``Controllers`` in ``controllers/`` directory.
 However, by default it is not very detailed, so there are two decorators that can and should be used to add more information: